qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. index:: Projections, CRS, Coordinate_Reference_System

-QGIS allows users to define a global and project-wide CRS (Coordinate Reference System) for layers without a pre-defined CRS.
+|qg| allows users to define a global and project-wide CRS (Coordinate
+Reference System) for layers without a pre-defined CRS.
 It also allows the user to define custom coordinate reference systems and supports on-the-fly (OTF) projection of vector and raster layers.
 All these